-The “haunted” aspect of this story begins when supposedly three girls once visited here and while playing in the water, one of the girls drowned.
+The “haunted” aspect of this story begins when supposedly three girls once visited here.
+While playing in the water, one of the girls drowned.
 As a result, her restless spirit haunted the island.
-Julian initially put up one doll to ward off this paranormal menace and help put the girls soul to rest so she could pass on to the next life.
-However, the “activity” of the ghost only increased and more and more dolls were placed in the trees in an attempt to appease the girl’s spirit.
+Julian initially put up one doll to ward off this paranormal menace and help put the girl’s soul to rest so she could pass on to the next life.
+However, the “activity” of the ghost only increased, and more and more dolls were placed in the trees in an attempt to appease the girl’s spirit.
 The only time Julian left the island was to get more dolls.
 He even used to trade food for dolls.
 It is also said that each doll holds a portion of the girl’s spirit.

 This super eerie tourist attraction is located south of Mexico City.
-It’s on private property but the nephew now runs tours there so it’s easy to get to.
-Simply ask your hotel or hostel when you get there and they can point you in the right direction.
+It’s on private property, but the nephew now runs tours there, so it’s easy to get to.
+Simply ask your hotel or hostel to point you in the right direction.
 If you go to the Xochimilco canal, take a trajinera from the Cuemanco Pier to the island.